 - You are worried that cooking from scratch does take more time

-- Worried that it can be more expensive
+- You are concerned that it may be more expensive to cook from scratch

 - The whole idea is overwhelming and you don’t know where to start